NSW Open Championship

 Twin Creeks is the Home of the NSW Open!

 We are thrilled to be the host venue of the NSW Open Championship.
-This year the NSW open will be held from 8 – 11 November.
+This year NSW open was held from 8 – 11 November.
+Congratulations to Jake Mcleod who won the title for 2018

 The New South Wales Open Golf Championship has a rich history that dates back to 1931, pre-dating the iconic Sydney Harbour Bridge.